 - Do you want to keep on producing content at the same frequency that you did this year?
 Is your current schedule working for you?
 Is there another schedule you have been toying with but feel like you are too scared to try?

 - Will there be any family/work periods during 2023 that may make “business as usual” untenable?
-Think business or vacation trips, summer break, etc., anytime that you will be off your daily schedule.
+Think about business or vacation trips, summer break, etc., anytime that you will be off your daily schedule.

 - At a minimum, look at Q1/Q2 (aka January through June) so you are starting with a fresh look at the first half of the year..